How The Umbrella Foundation is Helping End “Voluntourism” in Nepal

 Can you recommend specific resources?

 There are local authorities and NGOs working to support vulnerable children.
 They have built up years of experience in Nepal and have developed programs that work.
 Some of these organizations include: Next Generation Nepal, Child Protection Center & Services, Just-One, Nagarhope, Aama Foundation, Shangrila Home, and Sunrise Children’s Home, among many others.
 Most reputable INGOs in Nepal are a member of the Association of NGOs, where they have to undergo a strong check, and they work in close cooperation with local NGOs.
-A list of organizations can be found here.

 How has the April 2015 earthquake affected Umbrella’s work in the past year?
 What’s next for the organization?

 Umbrella was already moving into growing the rural work that is done in the districts, and the earthquake just accelerated that.
 As we move away from taking care of specific kids in Kathmandu, we will extend our advocacy and root cause work in the villages.
 Umbrella believes that education is the key to overcoming the causes of trafficking.
 This can be seen in two ways: